 5But Yeshua` said, ‘It’s not what goes into a person that defiles them, but what comes out of their heart.
 6Don’t you see that whatever enters the mouth goes not into the heart, but into the stomach and passes out of the body?
 7But the things that come out of a person come from the heart, and these things defile you – acts of murder and adultery, false witness and theft, greed, malice, deceit, envy, arrogance and blasphemy.

-8‘All these evils that come from inside are what make a person unclean; not washing your hands in a certain way won’t defile your food or make a person unclean.’
+8‘All these evils that come from inside are what make a person unclean; not washing your hands in a certain way won’t defile your food or make a person unclean of heart.’

 161. 1One morning, Yeshua` sat with his followers in the market street of Jerusalem on the busiest day of the week.
 2There he saw the Pharisees’ Torah scholars being greeted by their followers, and how they loved the honour of being hailed as ‘Rabbi’ or ‘Father’ or ‘Guide’.

-3So Yeshua` stood up and spoke to the crowds and to his followers, saying, 4‘The Pharisees and their Torah scholars have seated themselves on Moses’ seat.
-5Because of this I say to you, whatever Moses says, do and observe, but according to their interpretations do not do, for they make pronouncements, and do not do Torah.
+3So Yeshua` stood up and spoke to the crowds and to his followers, saying, 4‘The Pharisees and their Torah scholars have seated themselves on Moses’s seat.
+5Because of this I say to you, whatever Moses says, do and observe, but according to their interpretations do not do, for they make pronouncements, but do not do Torah.

 6‘Because they make all their interpretations only to be seen by others, for they love to be greeted in the marketplace and have you call them ‘Rabbi’ or ‘Father’ or ‘Guide’.